cnvrg/group-size-estimator/gse-data-preparation/README.md

 - All these files can be used by subsequent libraries in the Blueprint.

 ## Troubleshooting
+- Ensure that every image file (.jpg, .png etc.) in the raw dataset has a corresponding annotations/labels file (.txt) with the same name.
+For eg:- 1.jpg -> 1.txt, img_100.png -> img_100.txt
 - Ensure the input arguments to the library are valid and accurate.
 - Check the experiment's Artifacts section to confirm the library has generated the output files/directories.